Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

 \subsection{Exceptional points and full coupled system stability}

-Understanding the stability landscape is paramount for any engineered quantum system, especially those venturing into the realm of non-Hermitian physics, where gain and loss profoundly reshape dynamics.
-Our molecular cavity optomechanical system, being deliberately configured with Parity-Time ($\mathcal{PT}$) symmetry, inherently possesses intriguing non-Hermitian properties that critically influence its operational stability and, consequently, its ability to generate robust entanglement \cite{Tchodimou2017, Djor2024}.
+Understanding the stability landscape is essential for any engineered quantum system, especially those operating in the regime of non-Hermitian physics, where gain and loss significantly affect dynamics.
+Our molecular cavity optomechanical system, being deliberately configured with Parity-Time ($\mathcal{PT}$) symmetry, naturally possesses non-Hermitian properties that influence its operational stability and, consequently, its ability to generate robust entanglement \cite{Tchodimou2017, Djor2024}.

-To initially illuminate this non-Hermitian character, we first meticulously analyze a simplified two-mode optical model where molecular interaction is temporarily neglected \cite{Tchodimou2017}.
-This allows us to focus purely on the interplay of optical gain ($\kappa_c$) and loss ($\kappa_a$) and non-reciprocal coupling ($J_1, J_2$).
+To initially characterize this non-Hermitian character, we first analyze a simplified two-mode optical model where molecular interaction is temporarily neglected \cite{Tchodimou2017}.
+This allows us to focus purely on the interplay of optical gain ($\kappa_c$) and loss ($\kappa_a$) and nonreciprocal coupling ($J_1, J_2$).
 Assuming equal detunings for both cavities ($\Delta_a = \Delta_c = \Delta$) for this analysis, the system's eigenfrequencies, $\lambda_\pm$, are analytically determined as: